cawyse9/Ambient-BD-WP1-DMP/README.md

 <br>

 ### Radar Sensing
 A radar sensing unit (Somnofy, VitalThings, Norway https://vitalthings.com/en/products/somnofy/) will be placed approximately 40cm from the edge of the bed.
 Data are acquired to a cloud-based platform continuously.
 Data are downloaded to the servers at MU on a weekly basis and stored in individual participant folders (Z:\Somnofy\data).
-[Code for downloading data from VitalThings API](https://github.com/chronopsychiatry/ambient-somnofy.git)
+The code for downloading data from the VitalThings API is [here](https://github.com/chronopsychiatry/ambient-somnofy.git)

 <br>

 ### Accelerometry
 Data will be collected using an AX6 wrist worn accelerometer (Axivity, UK; [details](https://axivity.com/product/ax6)) over a three month duration.
-The Axivity devices will be programmed to collect acceleration data from X, Y and Z axis at 12.5 Hz with a sensitivity of 8g [link to readme].
+The Axivity devices will be programmed to collect acceleration data from X, Y and Z axis at 12.5 Hz with a sensitivity of 8g.
 ####  AX6 Setup

-In OMGUI (https://github.com/digitalinteraction/openmovement/wiki/AX3-GUI), set the following options:
+Use opensource software OpenMovement, UK [OMGUI](https://github.com/digitalinteraction/openmovement/wiki/AX3-GUI), to programme the AX6 with the following options:
 ```
 [Tools][Options] set [Filename] = acc_{SubjectCode}_{DeviceId}
 [File][Choose Working Folder] = set to Z:\Accelerometery\cwa_files\